imbue-ai/untitled-ai.github.io/_posts/2020-08-24-understanding-self-supervised-contrastive-learning.md

 {% include image.html
 url="/assets/img/understanding_self_supervised/cosine_similarity_10e.png"
 alt="Contrastive loss architecture"
 caption="The average cosine similarity between the projections z and z'.
-The lower (blue) bar is the similarity between projections of the same image x, while the upper (red) bar is the similarity between projections of different images in the same minibatch.
+The lower (blue) bar is the similarity between projections of the same image x, while the upper (red) bar is the similarity between projections of different images in the same mini-batch.
 The high similarity of all representations for the no MLP normalization experiment and the layer normalization experiment indicates mode collapse." class="med-image"
 %}

-These results support our understanding of batch normalization as implicitly introducing contrastive learning using minibatch statistics.
+These results support our understanding of batch normalization as implicitly introducing contrastive learning using mini-batch statistics.

 # Additional experiments

 ### Earlier batch normalization layers have the same effect (eventually)

-So far we had just looked at the first 10 epochs of training.
+So far, we had just looked at the first 10 epochs of training.
 When we trained for longer, we found that the batch normalization layers in the ResNet encoder had a similar effect to those in the MLPs.
-With batch normalization in the encoder (and not in the MLPs), the network first learned the function with collapsed representations, and then gradually started to separate negative examples from positive ones.
+With batch normalization in the encoder (and not in the MLPs), the network first learned the function with collapsed representations, then gradually started to separate negative examples from positive ones.

 ### Removing all batch normalization completely prevents learning — unless at least one technique is used to prevent mode collapse.

 When we removed batch normalization from the ResNet encoder and trained the network using SGD, it was incapable of learning anything (for exactly the reasons we described above).

 However, when we reached out to the authors, they kindly pointed out that we were not using exactly the same setup as in the original BYOL paper.
-By switching from SGD to layerwise learning rate adaptation (LARS) and/or adding weight decay, our network was able to learn again (though with significantly degraded performance).
+By switching from SGD to layerwise learning rate adaptation (LARS) or adding weight decay, our network was able to learn again (though with significantly degraded performance).

 We investigated each of these techniques and found that they were simply alternative methods for preventing mode collapse.
 Moreover, they were significantly less robust on their own — they depended on careful hyperparameter tuning, and without this tuning, they were prone to mode collapse and correspondingly terrible performance.
 Therefore, we concluded that **batch normalization seems like the most robust technique for preventing mode collapse in BYOL**.